Can You Wear One Earbud While Driving?

 Let’s compare the risk levels:

-So, driving with one earbud may be legal, but hands-free or speaker options are always better and secue for full attention.
+So, driving with one earbud may be legal, but hands-free or speaker options are always better and safer for full attention.

 Better Alternatives to Earbuds While Driving